j-sims/isitinyapi/README.md

 ## Installation Options

-There are two main installation options: modifying Apache or running the server on a specific port independently.
-Each has different security implications and setup steps.
+There are two main installation options: modifying Apache or running the server on a alternate port independently.
+There are separate steps outlines below for each.

 ### General Setup